radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

 <section>

   > [Introduction](/)
-  > Radiant Logic’s fully managed, RadiantOne SaaS offering is built to deploy quickly and streamline configuration, maintenance, and upgrades – while benefiting from all of Radiant Logic's innovations in identity data management.
+  > Radiant Logic’s fully managed, RadiantOne SaaS offering is built to deploy quickly and streamline configuration, maintenance, and upgrades.

   > [Environment Operations Center](/)
-  > Learn how to use the Environments Operations Center as a centralized control plane to manage all RadiantOne environments, from development to production, including hybrid options involving the Secure Data Connector to integrate with on-prem identity data silos.
+  > Learn how to use the Environments Operations Center as a centralized control plane to manage all RadiantOne environments.

   > [Secure data Connectors](/)
-  > Learn how to install, configure and use Secure Data Connectors as a secure way for RadiantOne cloud environments to selectively access on-premise identity data sources without having to open ports for each in the corporate firewall.
+  > Learn how to install, configure and use Secure Data Connectors as a secure way for cloud environments to selectively access on-premise identity data sources.

 </section>